Independent forex education Free professional tools Unbiased broker reviews

 Key Takeaways

-• XM offers lower minimum deposits ($5 vs $200) and a $30 no-deposit bonus, making it more accessible for beginners
+• XM offers lower minimum deposits ($5 vs $200) and a welcome deposit bonus where eligible, making it more accessible for beginners

 • IC Markets provides raw ECN spreads from 0.0 pips with $7/lot commission, favoring high-volume scalpers and algorithmic traders

-• Both brokers hold multiple tier-1 licences (CySEC, ASIC) with client fund segregation and negative balance protection
+• Both brokers hold multiple regulatory licences with client fund segregation and negative balance protection; IC Markets has ASIC while XM has DFSA/FSCA regional coverage

 • XM leads on Islamic accounts and Middle East accessibility via DFSA, while IC Markets leads on cTrader platform availability